The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-32m-animatronic.md

 pageThumbnailFile = "W972pdZkOB__ypEbG6AZ.avif"
 +++

 The ***Chuck E. Cheese 32m Animatronic*** is an animatronic figure created by Garner Holt Productions Inc. for Chuck E. Cheese's locations, manufactured from 1997-2001.
-The {{< wiki-link "Chuck E Cheese 16m (Animatronic)" >}} was created in 2002 to replace this animatronic due to it's cost.
+The {{< wiki-link "Chuck E. Cheese 16m (Animatronic)" >}} was created in 2002 to replace this animatronic due to it's cost.

 ## History